We are almost there.

 2. Way to improve your Fantasy Premier League skills

 Perhaps this is your first FPL season and you are really excited about it.
-Or you are familiar with FPL but you could not crack that top10k in previous seasons or beat your mini-league rivals.
+Or you are familiar with FPL but you could not crack that top 10k in previous seasons or beat your mini-league rivals.

-Although FPL is the game where luck plays a certain role, it is also a game of skill.
+Although FPL is a game where luck plays a certain role, it is also a game of skill.
 So, if you would like to improve your FPL game, you can only do it by making better decisions about your team.

 These 11 recommendations will help you improve your game:

-- improve your game by getting quality information – if you do not have best information, you cannot make the best decision, so you need to sacrifice some time to obtain/read them
+- improve your game by getting quality information – if you do not have the best information, you cannot make the best decision, so you need to sacrifice some time to obtain/read them

 - learn from points distributions in previous seasons